cloudinary-community/photocrate/README.md

 Google Photos clone for building a dynamic image gallery with Cloudinary.

 Features include:
-* Gallery view of all Photobox-uploaded images
+* Gallery view of all PhotoCrate-uploaded images
 * Image viewer with AI-powered editing
 * Filters and Effects
 * Creations including Collages, Animations, & Color Pop